...

-Before you start creating your email marketing for schools or a child care business, it’s important to understand what kind of emails you should send to your audience.
-There are two essential aspects of a child care marketing email:
+Before you start creating your email marketing for schools or a childcare business, it’s important to understand what kind of emails you should send to your audience.
+Childcare marketing email should be:

 Relevant